Young-ook/data-lab-on-wsl/README.md

 - [Spark](examples/spark/README.md)

 # Clean up
-You can stop and terminate the running juypter by simply pressing `ctrl+c` and following the instructions that appear.
+You can stop and terminate the running Juypter and Airflow by simply pressing `ctrl+c` and following the instructions that appear.
 Then, type `deactivate` to exit the virtual environment:
 ```
 (.venv) deactivate
 ```

-Then, you can stop your local standalone spark cluster after your spark job was finished:
+Then, you can stop your local standalone Spark cluster after your Spark job was finished:
 ```
 sh spark-ctl.sh -t
 ```